darktable-org/dtdocs/README.md

 # darktable Documentation

-This is the user documentation for [darktable](https://darktable.org).
+This respository maintains the user documentation for [darktable](https://darktable.org).
 The content is authored in markdown and rendered to HTML using [Hugo](https://gohugo.io) as well as to PDF and ePub.

+The docs currently only track the development version.
+Maintenance of versioned docs has been suspended since darktables version 5.2.

-This repository tracks the current darktable development version.
-The documentation is primarily hosted at https://docs.darktable.org/usermanual/development/en/.
+The documentation is primarily hosted at [docs.darktable.org](https://docs.darktable.org/usermanual/development/en/).
 The current auto-built website for the development user manual can be found at https://darktable-org.github.io/dtdocs/.

-The user manual for the current stable release of darktable can be found at [darktable.org](https://docs.darktable.org/usermanual/stable/en/).

 ## Contributing

-Please see https://darktable-org.github.io/dtdocs/en/contributing for information about contributing content
+Please see https://darktable-org.github.io/dtdocs/en/contributing for information about contributing content and how dtdocs are maintained.

-For a complete list of the outstanding work please see the [issues](https://github.com/darktable-org/dtdocs/issues) in this repository and a list of [undocumented pull requests](https://github.com/darktable-org/darktable/pulls?q=is%3Apr+is%3Aclosed+label%3A%22documentation:%20pending%22) in the darktable repository.
+For a list of the outstanding work please see the [issues](https://github.com/darktable-org/dtdocs/issues) in this repository and a list of [undocumented pull requests](https://github.com/darktable-org/darktable/pulls?q=is%3Apr+is%3Aclosed+label%3A%22documentation:%20pending%22) in the darktable repository.

-**Translations** are maintained through [weblate](https://hosted.weblate.org/projects/darktable-documentation/).
+**Translations** are maintained through [Weblate](https://hosted.weblate.org/projects/darktable-documentation/).

 <a href="https://hosted.weblate.org/engage/darktable-documentation/"><img src="https://hosted.weblate.org/widget/darktable-documentation/svg-badge.svg" alt="Translation status"></a>